-After the wizard is completed, changes to the configuration settings for individual displays can be made if necessary using the Connection panel.
+After the wizard is complete, changes to the configuration settings for individual displays can be made, if necessary, using the Connection panel.

-In this configuration example a 3x2 video wall that uses a LAN connection for communications to the first display, which is then daisy chained via RS232 to the remaining 5 displays.
+In this configuration example, a 3x2 video wall uses a LAN connection for communications to the first display and LAN daisy-chaining to the remaining 5 displays.